-Graphite, pen and brown ink, and watercolor
+Graphite, pen and dark brown ink, and watercolor on thick ivory wove paper

 Support: Ivory wove paper